get or ask advice from

 "Whim" also means "an odd or fanciful or capricious idea"--this definition could describe the nature of Ha's question, but the phrase "on a whim" connects to her desire to beat her brothers; that caused the blurting of the idea that Father might really be gone (which is not as whimsical as the guess that he had shaved his head and joined a Buddhist monastery).

-move or sway in a rising and falling pattern
+move in a rising and falling pattern

 Mother says nothing about Father but she chants every night, long chants where her voice